Sarah Ng, Manager, Corporate Communications, ICTI Ethical Toy Program

 With the support of global legislation such as the Modern Slavery Acts from the United Kingdom and Australia, as well as the California Transparency Act, global awareness of modern slavery is growing.

 However, the recent news from the United Nations highlighted ' For the first time in two decades, the number of children being put to work has risen – to 160 million worldwide, representing an increase of 8.4 million over four years – while millions of others are at risk due to the COVID-19 pandemic', according to a new UN report launched on Thursday (10th June, 2021).

 Join forces against child labor and advance sustainability issues in the supply chain

-IETP has nearly 2 decades of experience working on the ground, supporting businesses eliminate child labor and all other forms of modern slavery.
-We recommend 4 essentials steps for businesses to join forces with the ILO and their other 233 partners:
+IETP has nearly 2 decades of experience working on the ground, supporting businesses to eliminate child labor and all other forms of modern slavery.
+We recommend 4 essentials steps for businesses to join forces with the ILO and their partners: